 The most effective cooling device

-What size evaporative cooler do you need?
+What size evaporative air cooler do I need?

 Unfortunately, it is easy to get lost among all the models when deciding on the evaporative cooler sizing.